Direct and inverse results for popular differences in trees of positive dimension: Proof of direct theorems

 \section{Proof of direct theorems}

-Using the correspondence principles of Section \ref{Correspondence_principle}, we bound from below the densities of the sets of generic parameters for $F^r$ and $D^{r,2}$.
-To illustrate the method we first give a simple proof of Theorem~\ref{first_direct_thm}, which is also an immediate corollary of Theorem~\ref{direct-D-upper}.
+Using the correspondence principles of Section \ref{Correspondence_principle}, we bound from below the densities of the sets of popular differences for trees.
+We first prove such a result for the generic parameters of the configuration $F^r$, since the proof is relatively simple but contains the main ideas.